iEngage/java-sdk/docs/InteractionApi.md

 <a name="getResponses"></a>
 # **getResponses**
-> VerveResponseInteractionResponseList getResponses(interactionId, start, end, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseInteractionResponseList getResponses(interactionId, start, end, requesterId, clientToken, fields, accessToken)

 Get list of responses by interactionId